dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/recognize.md

 ## onImageRead

 This event is triggered after the library finishes scanning a image.
+This event is only triggered when decoding via video using the [`startScanning`](#startscanning) method.

 ```typescript
 onImageRead: (results: DLRResult[]) => void